Lavenders are native to the Mediterranean and parts of Europe that have hot temperatures, sunny days, and minimal rainfall.

 If your soil is borderline acidic, you must amend it to make sure it becomes alkaline and stays that way!
 You can do so by adding wood ash or garden lime to the soil mix.

 Now comes an important factor whose real importance is often masked by the soil’s appearance.
-We cannot see how much nutrients are in the soil and this is very dangerous!
+We cannot see how many nutrients are in the soil and this is very dangerous!

 An excess of nutrients in the soil will lead to leggy growth but an excess of Nitrogen can end your lavender.
 Low to medium fertility soils are the best for lavender since they have a minimum requirement for lavender.